TransFiner: A Full-Scale Refinement Approach for Multiple Object Tracking: MOT refinement driven by transformer

 \textbf{Fusion attention} is the self-attention mechanism with an additionally added fusion mask $ Mask_{fusion} $.
 Depicted as the block with a color ramp from orange to gray in Figure \ref{fig:decoder_transfiner}, fusion begins by concatenating the embeddings from query pairs (i.e., $ Q^t, Q^{asso} \in \mathbb{R}^{N \times d} \stackrel{Concat}{\longrightarrow} Q^{fusion} \in \mathbb{R}^{2N \times d} $, $ d $ is the feature dimension).
 Self-attention is then performed on $ Q^{fusion} $ constrained by $ Mask_{fusion} \in \mathbb{R}^{2N \times 2N}$ to focus on exchange of cross-frame information.
 Thus $ Mask_{fusion} = \left[ m_{i,j} \right]_{2N \times 2N} $ satisfies \begin{small}

 \end{small} $ \beta $ is a hyperparameter introduced in the following.

-Detailedly, sub masks of $ Mask_{fusion} $ can be categorized into two groups, namely $ Mask_{intra} \in \mathbb{R}^{N \times N} $ serving as the mask of intra-frame (top-left and bottom-right of $ Mask_{fusion} $), along with $ Mask_{inter} $, similarly. $ \left(\tilde{b}^{t}_l,\tilde{b}^{asso}_l\right) $, following Equation \ref{eq:det box} and \ref{eq:asso box}, are moved from $\tilde{b}^{t}_{l-1}$ through query pairs, which require each query pair to pinpoint a specific object.
+Detailedly, sub masks of $ Mask_{fusion} $ can be categorized into two groups, namely $ Mask_{intra} \in \mathbb{R}^{N \times N} $ serving as the mask of intra-frame (top-left and bottom-right of $ Mask_{fusion} $), along with $ Mask_{inter} $, similarly. $ \left(\tilde{b}^{t}_l,\tilde{b}^{asso}_l\right) $, following Equation \ref{eq:det box} and \ref{eq:asso box}, are moved from $\tilde{b}^{t}_{l-1}$ through query pairs, which require each pair to pinpoint a specific object.
 It is for this reason that elements along the main diagonal of $ Mask_{inter} $ are emphasized more than others, offering larger room for each pair to determine its target ($ \beta $ in Equation \ref{eq:fusionmask} shows this attention difference, $ -10 $ is our default setting, more to refer to the discussion on Table \ref{tab:ablation}).
-In a nutshell, the Fusion mask is designed to improve the match between query pairs while reserving space for the retrieval of the \textit{extra} information.
+In a nutshell, Fusion mask is designed to improve the match between query pairs while reserving space for retrieving \textit{extra} information.